RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 Difference density analysis is a simple but useful tool for understanding changes in the density as electron correlation is included.
 One simply needs to plot the electron density on a grid for each calculation and then subtract the density of a reference density for each gridpoint
 It is important to plot the density in the same way, i.e. using the same grid and the molecule needs to have the same orientation in Cartesian space.
-Here we use the ASH interface to Multiwfn to conveniently perform this analysis using Molden-files of the natural orbitals for each WF calculation.
+Here we use the ASH interface to Multiwfn to conveniently perform this analysis using Molden-files of the natural orbitals for each previous WF calculation (using a cc-pVDZ basis set).
 Specifically we use the **diffdens_tool** function in ASH that automatically reads all Moldenfiles and calls Multiwfn to create Cube density-files and then performs the difference density.
 See :doc:`elstructure_analysis`.